Crunch-io/ta-da/content/jobs/data-visualization-specialist.md

 # Nice to Haves

 - Able to travel globally a few times a year for company retreats and design sessions (recent locations include Montréal, Punta Cana, and Warsaw)
 - You’re inspired by data visualization pioneers including Florence Nightingale and W.E.B.
-Du Bois; Cleveland, Tufte, the Wickhams, Heer, and Bostock.
+Du Bois; Cleveland, Tufte, the Wickhams, Heer, and Bostock
 - Interest in machine learning and statistical computing
 - Time zone / work hours amenable to working closely with US-based Product team